meadowdata/meadowrun/docs/reference/azure_resources.md

     * Table: meadowrunVmAlloc.
 Keeps track of which jobs are running on which VMs.
     * Table: meadowrunLastUsed.
 Keeps track of when various resources were last used so for cleanup
+    * Containers:
-    * Containers: Azure Functions will generate containers
+        * Azure Functions will generate containers
+        * A container called "meadowrun" to store zipped source code by content hash
 * Container Registries:
     * Container Registry: mr<subscription id>
     * Repository: meadowrun_generated